arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-relay-control/cloud-relay-control.md

 ```

 >**Note:** Use extreme caution when creating higher power circuits.
 Make sure that both the power supply and the component does not exceed 24V.
 For example, connecting it straight to a wall socket without a power converter would supply 220-240V, which is **10 times as high.**

-## Conclusion

-In this tutorial, we have gone through the necessary steps to connect a MKR WiFi 1010 + a MKR Relay Shield to the Arduino IoT Cloud.
-The relays can now be used to trigger higher voltage components, such as smaller heaters, fans or light bulbs.

-### More tutorials

-You can find more tutorials in the [Arduino IoT Cloud documentation page](/arduino-cloud/).